gearslaboratory/robustraster/docs/02_quickstart.md

 ## Example 3: Exporting to Local Machine + Using a Function with Positional Arguments Using a Shapefile For `"geometry"`

 I modified my `compute_ndvi()` function to include a positional argument.
+If your function requires positional arguments, this example shows how to use them.
 I have also modified `"geometry"` to a path to a shapefile instead of a GEOJSON.

 ```python